zion-off/shelf/wiki/database.md

 #### Indexes

-- Index: `receiver`, for quickly retrieving a user has received, and `sender`, for quickly retrieving requests a user has sent
+- `receiver`, for quickly retrieving a user has received, and `sender`, for quickly retrieving requests a user has sent

 ### Friendship